stsingh/FetchTakeHome/README.md

 ```
 git clone https://github.com/stsingh/FetchTakeHome.git
 ```
 Then, just open the directory using Android Studio and you're good to go!
-Boot the app up on your favorite emulator configuration and click on the "Fetch" button and the ListView should populate.
+Boot the app up and click on the "Fetch" button and the ListView should populate.